PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCNNN-Importing-Windows-PowerShell-modules-in-PowerShell-Core.md

 PSSession remotePSSession = new PSSession(remoteRunspace);
 this.RunspaceRepository.Add(remotePSSession);
 WriteObject(remotePSSession);
+// In case of 'Windows PS Compatibility' scenario, Import-PSSession is then run on remotePSSession to generate proxy cmdlets.
 ```

-### Lifetime of remote Windows PowerShell process and module
+### Lifetime of 'compatibility' Windows PowerShell process and module

-Overall RFC goal is to have familiar 'local module' user experience even though actual operations are working with a module in a remote process.
+Overall RFC goal is to have familiar 'local module' user experience even though actual operations are working with a module in a separate 'compatibility' process.
 This drives following:

-1. One remote Windows PS process corresponds to one local PS Core process.
-E.g. if a same user creates 2 local PS Core processes and loads 'WindowsPS-only' module in each one, this will result in creating 2 Windows PS processes and loading the actuall module in each one of them.
+1. One 'compatibility' Windows PowerShell process corresponds to one local PowerShell Core process.
+E.g. if a same user creates 2 local PowerShell Core processes and loads 'WindowsPS-only' module in each one, this will result in creating 2 Windows PS processes and loading the actuall module in each one of them.
-2. Lifetime of the module on remote side (Windows PS) should be the same as on local side (PS Core).
+2. Lifetime of the module on 'compatibility' side (Windows PowerShell) should be the same as on local side (PS Core).
 This is important because some modules save their global state in-between command calls.
-   * Local Load-Module for 'WindowsPS-only' module will have same behaviour/effect in remote Windows PS process as it would have been done locally on an compartible module.
+   * Local Load-Module for 'WindowsPS-only' module will have same behaviour/effect in 'compatibility' Windows PS process as it would have been done locally on an compartible module.
 In addition, this will create `WindowsPS Compatibility` Windows PS process if one does not already exist.
-   * Local Remove-Module for 'WindowsPS-only' module will have same behaviour/effect in remote Windows PS process as it would have been done locally on an compartible module.
+   * Local Remove-Module for 'WindowsPS-only' module will have same behaviour/effect in 'compatibility' Windows PS process as it would have been done locally on an compartible module.
 In addition, this will remove `WindowsPS Compatibility` Windows PS process if it is no longer needed.
 3. When removing a module, there is an `OnRemove` event on the module that will execute.
-This event allows Compat proxy module to react to being removed and perform cleanup of remote process if necessary.
+This event allows Compat proxy module to react to being removed and perform cleanup of 'compatibility' process if necessary.
 4. PS process exit does Not perform graceful cleanup of modules, so it needs to be handled separately.
-There is an event that allows to react to the closing of the PowerShell process (to do remote Compat process cleanup): `Register-EngineEvent -SourceIdentifier ([System.Management.Automation.PsEngineEvent]::Exiting) -Action $OnRemoveScript`
+There is an event that allows to react to the closing of the PowerShell process (to do 'compatibility' process cleanup): `Register-EngineEvent -SourceIdentifier ([System.Management.Automation.PsEngineEvent]::Exiting) -Action $OnRemoveScript`

 ### Objects returned by remote operations

-With PS Remoting objects returned from remote side are not actual `live` objects.
+With PS Remoting objects returned from remote 'compatibility' side are not actual `live` objects.
 This will be the same in case of this RFC.
 Documentation will make sure that users understand that even though the experience will look like they are working with 'WindowsPS-only' modules locally, objects returned by these modules are deserialized copies.

 ## Alternate Proposals and Considerations